carbon-language/carbon-lang/llvm/docs/OpaquePointers.rst

 ===============

 LLVM currently has many places that depend on pointee types.
 Each dependency on pointee types needs to be resolved in some way or another.
+This essentially translates to figuring out how to remove all calls to ``PointerType::getElementType`` and ``Type::getPointerElementType()``.

 Making everything use opaque pointers in one huge commit is infeasible.
 This needs to be done incrementally.
 The following steps need to be done, in no